Ned Abraham: Education, qualifications and career

 For financial reasons, Abraham had a number of failed attempts to attend university in the United Kingdom and the United States.
-He returned to Alexandria and completed the requirements for the degree of a Bachelor of Medicine and Surgery with Honours at The Faculty of Medicine, University of Alexandria, which he obtained in 1985.
-He served for one year with the mine disposal team of the Egyptian Army in 1986 disposing of World War II mines in El Alamein before leaving for the United Kingdom and then the United States for a period of time.
-He moved to Australia in early 1989 but spent around a year in New Zealand before returning to Australia.
-He commenced work as an intern and then a resident medical officer at North West Regional Hospital in Burnie and Latrobe Base Hospital (now called Mersey Community Hospital) in Tasmania in 1992.
+He returned to Alexandria and completed the requirements for the degree of a Bachelor of Medicine with a grade of Distinction with Honours at The Faculty of Medicine, University of Alexandria, which he obtained in 1985.
+He served for one year with the mine disposal team of the Egyptian Army in 1986 disposing of World War II mines in El Alamein.
+He moved to Australia shortly afterwards.
+He completed his Internship and Resident years at North West Regional Hospital in Burnie and Mersey Community Hospital in Tasmania in 1992.

-At the end of 1993 Abraham moved to work at the Royal Darwin Hospital in the Northern Territory, before moving to work at the Royal Prince Alfred Hospital in New South Wales in January 1995 where he stayed for the next eleven years.
-In that time, he completed and obtained the degree of a Master of Medicine (MM) in Clinical Epidemiology from the Faculty of Medicine, University of Sydney in 1998 before commencing his training in general surgery.
+At the end of 1993 Abraham moved to work at the Royal Darwin Hospital in the Northern Territory, before moving to work at the Royal Prince Alfred Hospital in New South Wales in January 1995 where he stayed for the following eleven years.
+In that time, he completed and obtained the Degree of a Master of Medicine from the University of Sydney in 1998 before commencing his training in General Surgery.

 He succeeded in entering the Advanced General Surgical Training Program at the Royal Prince Alfred Hospital in 1998 and became the first non-specialist overseas trained doctor from a non-English speaking country to be accepted in the general surgical training program at that hospital in its recent history.

 In 1995, a year before his first son David Marcus was born, he enlisted in the Australian Army Reserve.
 He was posted on deployments as a ranked officer and as a civilian in Bougainville, Solomon Islands and Papua New Guinea.
 His second son Daniel Jonathan was born in 1998.